morays-community/morays-doc/docs/source/nemo.tuto.rst

 1. Run standard C1D_PAPA32
 --------------------------

 We start by running standard C1D_PAPA32 without W25.
+In this case, air-sea fluxes are computed with NCAR bulk formula.
 Get a copy of NEMO v4.2.1:

 .. code-block:: bash